DPDP Rules 2025 are now in effect. How ready is your business? Most Indian companies don't know yet.Find out in 3–5 minutes — free →

 Are There Exemptions?

-• Processing for prevention, detection, investigation, or prosecution of offences
+• Law enforcement purposes — Processing for prevention, detection, investigation, or prosecution of offences.

-• Personal data made publicly available by the Data Principal themselves
+• Publicly available data — Personal data that has been made publicly available by the Data Principal themselves (e.g., they published it on a public platform).

 Territorial Scope